Written by Anke Zimmermann, BSc, FCAH

 He had vividly described a case of a man who was totally devoted to animals and did not interact with people at all.
 I don't remember what the man was being treated for, but in homeopathy the remedies are generally prescribed for the person rather than the specific condition.

 The remedy was called Aethusa and it stuck in my mind as I've also been very fond of animals all my life.
 Aethusa is usually thought of in infants who can't digest their milk and in various neurological symptoms.
 Not all of Chelsea's symptoms fit the remedy, but the animal connection was interesting and perhaps the selective mutism could be considered as a neurological symptom.

 So Chelsea received a single dose of Aethusa cynapium, 200 CH.
 When I saw her again a month later she was a transformed child.
 She had started to talk to everyone and was beginning to play with other children.
 Another two months later she was normal in all respects.
 Everyone was amazed, epsecially the teachers.

-I did not see her again until I ran into her mother a couple of years later at the library.
+I did not see her again until I ran into her mother at the local library a couple of years later.
 Apparently all was well and Chelsea never needed another dose of the remedy.

 I have only used this remedy three times in my professional life and only once with such profound effects.
 Homeopathy is so much like detective work, if you get the right clue the case can be solved.

 In this case it was grandma's love for animals which pointed the way to an excellent remedy for a little girl.